garsua/aiida-gollum/docs/index.rst

 Acknowledgments:
 ----------------

-The Gollum input plugin, parser and workflow were developed by Victor
+The Gollum input plugin, parser, workflow and examples were developed by Victor M. Garcia-Suarez.
-M. Garcia-Suarez.

 We acknowledge partial support from the Spanish MINECO (project FIS2015- 63918-R) and from the EU Centre of Excellence “MaX –